Rigid connections and $F$-isocrystals: Frobenius structure

-We fix now a $W(k(s))$-point of $S$, yielding $X_{W(k(s))}$.
-For an irreducible rigid $(E_S,\nabla_S)$ we show that $(E_{W(k(s))},\nabla_{W(k(s))})$ is $f$-periodic (see Definition \ref{defi:f-periodic}) and therefore we conclude using Corollary \ref{cor:f-periodic} that the isocrystal $(E,\nabla)$ has a Frobenius structure. \begin{proof}[Proof of Theorem~\ref{thm:Fstr}] Recall that we have chosen a finite type scheme $S$ over $\mathbb{Z}$, such that every rigid connection has an $S$-model.
-Furthermore, we may assume that for every $s \in S$, every rigid connection $(E_s,\nabla_s)$ over $X_s$ is the restriction of a unique $S$-model of a rigid connection.
-In particular we have that $M^{\rm rig}_{dR}(X_S/S, L_S)^{\rm red} \to S$ is an isomorphism of schemes on every connected component.
-This shows that over every $s \in S$ with residue field $k(s)$ the closed embedding $s\to {\rm Spec}(W(k(s))$ induces a bijection
+For the duration of this proof we introduce the shorthand $\MdRrig = \sqcup_{a=0}^{d-1}\MdRrig(X_s/s, L^a_s,r)$.
+We will also use $\MDolrig$ and $\MHodrig$ to denote disjoint unions as the one above.
+Recall that we have chosen a finite type scheme $S$ over $\mathbb{Z}$ such that every rigid connection has an $S$-model. { We choose $S$ as in Proposition \ref{prop:nice_models2}.
+In particular,} we may assume that for every $s \in S$, every rigid connection $(E_s,\nabla_s)$ over $X_s$ is the restriction of a unique $S$-model of a rigid connection.
+In particular we have that $\MdRrig(X_S/S, L_S)^{\rm red} \to S$ is an isomorphism of schemes on every connected component.
+Using that $W(k(s))$ is reduced, we obtain: